dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T613: Economic instability can arise from social unrest.
+### T613: Inflation can cause social unrest and economic instability.

 |Support|
 |---|